bahramiramazan/offset_similarity/README.md

 ```

-To evaluate on word analogy,change the variable Table='table3_EquaProbR', and then run the follwoing command:
+To evaluate on word analogy,`change the variable Table='table3_EquaProbR'`, and then run the follwoing command:

 ```
 python main.py  --task train  --data wordanalogy  --experiment wordanalogy  --model_to_train  wordanalogy_re_model  --tokenizer_name roberta-large